 Turbine Unit Operating Range.

 4.3.1.
 Turbine unit flow and power output at the lower and upper limits of the ±1% peak efficiency range are defined in Table IHR-1.
 Turbine units will be operated within these ranges according to BPA’s Load Shaping Guidelines (Appendix C), as summarized below.

 4.3.2.
+Ice Harbor Unit 3 was rebuilt with a new adjustable-blade runner design and will have a restricted operating range within the 1%, as defined in Table IHR-5.
+Based on CFD and physical modeling, flow quality in the Unit 3 draft tube is optimized for fish passage by establishing the minimum blade angle as the lower limit, which is about 200–400 cfs above the 1% lower limit.
+Therefore, the operating range for Unit 3 will be between the Fish Passage (FP) Lower Limit (minimum blade angle) and the 1% Upper Limit.
+This range may be adjusted based on results of index testing in spring 2023 and biological testing in September 2023.

+During periods of minimum generation with a single unit in use, Unit 3 will be operated at the 1% lower limit to provide more flow for spill, in accordance with section 4.3.3.2 below.

 4.3.3.
 Off-Season: September 1–April 2.
 While not required to do so in the off-season, turbines will normally run within the 1% range since it is the optimum point for maximizing energy output of a given unit of water over time.
+Unit 3 is still recommended to operate within the range defined in section 4.2.2.
 Operation outside the 1% range is allowed if needed for power generation or other needs.

 Table IHR-1.
 Ice Harbor Dam Turbine Unit Power (MW) and Flow (cfs) at ±1% of Peak Turbine Efficiency (Lower and Upper Limits of 1% Range) and Operating Limits. a